Reut-Levenberg/Physiotherapy_project/README.md

 https://user-images.githubusercontent.com/87810944/178240084-0471a052-e843-4289-8463-769677123d5a.mp4

 ## Built-with
-Built with the MERN stack (MongoDB, Express, React and NodeJS), CSS, Bootstrap.
+Built with the MERN stack (MongoDB, Express, React and NodeJS).
+Designed with CSS and Bootstrap.

 ## Credits